-They can be used for bone fractures that break the skin (open fractures), large wounds, or where an area of the skin is surgically removed - for example, due to cancer or burns.
+They can be used for large wounds, or where an area of the skin is surgically removed - for example, due to cancer or burns.

 There are 2 main types of skin graft.

 Partial or split thickness skin graft

 This is where a thin layer of skin (as thin as tissue paper) is shaved from an area that usually heals well, such as the thigh, buttocks or calf.